 Comprehensive Overview

-To appreciate the size of Connecticut, it's helpful to delve into the specifics that define its geographical dimensions.
+To appreciate the size of Connecticut, it's helpful to get into the specifics that define its geographical dimensions.
 This includes its overall land area, its ranking among other states, and a comparison with familiar landmarks and regions.
 Understanding these details provides a clearer picture of Connecticut's place on the map.

 Area and Dimensions